Quantitative CLTs for symmetric $U$-statistics using contractions: An Application to Subgraph Counting

-{ (we observe that the authors of \cite{LRP2} actually deal with the rescaled measure $n\cdot\mu$, which is why they obtain another power of $n$ as a prefactor).} Since $t_n\to0$ as $n\to\infty$, we can assume that $0<t_n<1$ for each $n\geq p$.
-From \eqref{sg1} and since $r-t\leq s-l$ and $0<t_n<1$ we conclude that
+where the second relation follows from $0<t_n<1$ and the inequality $j+m+a-b\leq i+k+r-l$.
+(We observe that the authors of \cite{LRP2} actually deal with the rescaled measure $n\cdot\mu$, which is why they obtain an additional power of $n$ as a prefactor).
+We show first that the estimates in \eqref{sg1} continue to hold for quadruples $(j,m,a,b)\in Q(i,k,r,l)\setminus P$.
+To this end, we first remark that we have the asymptotic relations